OCTOBER 12, 2020 – UPDATE:

 Never waking up again at 6 am to commute, never again worrying more about someone else’s bottom line, never missing another one of your baby’s firsts… never (ever) smiling like you mean it (but really, really, not meaning it) – when you’d rather just flat out punch the guy in the throat?
 (I worked in customer service.
 Can you tell?)

-I’d be willing to bet you’ve thought about it.
+I’d be willing to bet MOST of us have at least thought about it.